'Looking back, it was everything I had hoped for and more...'

-Studying towards a Bachelor of Arts in Political Science and Media and Communication, with a Minor in English, and a Bachelor of Laws
+Bachelor of Arts in Political Science and Media and Communication

-A strong interest in American culture has meant that a highlight of Rachael’s university experience so far is a year-long trip to the US as part of UC’s Study Abroad programme.
+A strong interest in American culture encouraged Rachael to take part in a year-long trip to the US through UC’s exchange programme.

-Rachael was based at the University of California Berkeley, where she studied papers ranging from American Politics to Third World Modernisation and Queer Study of Film.
+Rachael was based at the University of California Berkeley, where she studied papers ranging from American Politics to Third World Modernization and Queer Study of Film.

 ‘My courses at UC Berkeley were mind-blowing!’ she says.
 ‘I feel so lucky to have studied these things from an American point of view.’

-‘With the help of people I met at UC Berkeley, I was selected to take part in a study programme which involved securing an internship and writing a substantial research paper on the topic of our choice.
-I was lucky enough to be accepted to work in the office of California Senator Barbara Boxer and I wrote a legislative proposal that focused on increasing the number of women in federal government.
+‘With the help of people I had met at UC Berkeley, I was selected to take part in a programme in D.C., which involved a full-time, political internship.
+I was accepted to work in the office of Senator Barbara Boxer and I wrote a legislative proposal that focused on increasing the number of women in federal government.

 ‘We lived three blocks from the White House and watched legislation progressing through the branches of government in real-time.
 One day I would be photocopying receipts, the next I was drafting a letter to the interim prime minister of Libya!
 I was constantly blessed with opportunities that, if it wasn’t for my exchange, I never would have been given.’